imprint

 Value: f1=50000000

 Purpose: This cookie also registers your unique ID.
-Google receives statistics from PREF on how you use YouTube videos on our website.
+Google receives statistics on how you use YouTube videos on our website via PREF.

 Expiry date: after 8 months